IUPAC/WFChemCookbook/book/techniques.md

-# FAIR Chemistry Cooking Techniques
+# FAIR Techniques for Chemical Data

 Add more content